ingadhoc/sale/sale_usability_stock/README.rst

 #.
 Add button on sale lines to allow cancelling of remaining qty to be delivered
 #.
 Block decreasing qty on sale lines when there is a delivery linked
 #.
 Add on stock moves button with link to related sale order
+#.
+Add sale line on procurements
+#.
+Add procurements on sale order line form view (only for tec. features)

 Installation
 ============